hmdsamarasekara/hmdsamarasekara.github.io/_posts/2025-05-17-usb2rig-aprsdroid-review.md

 ---
 layout: post
-title: "Testing the USB2Rig Interface with APRSdroid"
+title: "Testing the USB2Rig Interface with Direwolf"
 date: 2025-05-17 12:00:00 +0530
 categories: [digital-modes, aprs, equipment-review]
-tags: [usb2rig, digirig, aprsdroid, android, packet-radio, portable]
+tags: [usb2rig, digirig, direwolf, audio-interface, packet-radio, aprs]
 excerpt: "A hands-on review of the USB2Rig digital interface, DigiRig-compatible USB audio/serial solution for Digi Modes."
 ---

 <div class="post-intro">
   <p class="lead">Digital interfaces are incredibly useful in modern amateur radio.
 They allow radios to communicate with computers and smartphones for modes like FT8, RTTY, Winlink, and <strong>APRS</strong>.
 One of the most well-known compact interfaces in this category is the <strong>DigiRig Mobile</strong>.</p>

-  <p>Recently I came across a device called <strong>USB2Rig</strong>, which appears to be a near-identical clone of the DigiRig concept.
-Curious about how well it works, I decided to try it with <strong>APRS</strong> using my Android Tablet and the APRSdroid application.</p>
+  <p>Recently, I came across a device called <strong>USB2Rig</strong>, which appears to be a near-identical clone of the DigiRig concept.
+Curious about how well it works, I decided to try it with <strong>APRS</strong> using my Mini-PC and Direwolf.</p>
 </div>

 ---